TAMEST Protégé Program

 Each year, TAMEST members have a unique opportunity to help nurture the next generation of researchers in Texas.
 Through the TAMEST Protégé Program, early-career researchers are selected on an individual basis by TAMEST members to attend the TAMEST annual conference.
 Each year, 40-50 Protégés experience firsthand the premier gathering of the Texas scientific community, learning about state-of-the-art research taking place in Texas.

-Many protégés have gone on to become stars in their field and be elected to the National Academies, including TAMEST members like Dr. Antonios Mikos, Rice University (NAM, NAE), Executive Vice President and Provost Sharon Wood, UT Austin (NAE), and even TAMEST Board Member Dr. Lora Hooper, UT Southwestern (NAS).
+Many protégés have gone on to become stars in their field and be elected to the National Academies, including TAMEST members like Dr. Antonios Mikos, Rice University (NAM, NAE), Dr. Sharon Wood, The University of Texas at Austin (NAE), and Dr. Lora Hooper, UT Southwestern Medical Center (NAM, NAS).

 Protégé Program Benefits